RealMrObvious/AMP-dockerized-with-playit/README.md

 - For `docker run`, use the following flags:
   `-p 25565:25565/tcp -p 25565:25565/udp`

 > [!IMPORTANT]
 > Make sure you are using the right protocol.
 If you accidentally map a TCP port for a UDP game, you won't be able to connect!

+> [!TIP]
+> If you are behind a NAT or don't want to forward ports on your router, see the [Playit.gg Integration](#playitgg-integration) section below for an alternative.

 ## Environment Variables